flyingpianoman/TorrentGrease/Adr.md

 #Architecture decision record
 In this document we'll record all architecture decisions and the rationale behind them.
 Decisions are sorted by date (oldest a lowest).

+## Docker base img
+We choose the Ubuntu base image instead of Alpine because the 'Mono.Unix' doesn't support Alpine.
+We need Mono.Unix to detect and create file links.

 ## CQRS and background jobs
 Background jobs will be implemented by Hangfire with a sqlite db.